 The HolographicSpace class is your portal into the holographic world.
 It controls full-screen rendering, provides camera data, and provides access to spatial reasoning APIs.
 You will create one for your app's CoreWindow.

-Creating the holographic space object is the first step in making your app holographic.
+Creating the holographic space object is the first step in making your Windows Mixed Reality app.
 Traditional Windows apps render to a Direct3D swap chain created for the core window of their application view.
-This swap chain is displayed to a slate in the Windows Holographic UI.
+This swap chain is displayed to a slate in the holographic UI.
 To make your application view holographic rather than a 2D slate, create a holographic space for its core window instead of a swap chain.
 Presenting holographic frames that are created by this holographic space puts your app into full-screen rendering mode.

 Look for this code in the SetWindow method in AppView.cpp: